 Avant Dental’s digital smile design typically follows a five-step workflow.
 It generally begins with pre-planning during the patient’s first consultation.
 With a treatment outcome agreed on, a digital scan is taken and sent to Avant.

 Then Avant reviews the treatment goal and produces a design proposal.
 This includes recommending the most suitable materials as well as dental technology.

-The dentist and patient then review the computer generated design proposal via Avant’s online platform.
+The cosmetic dentists and patients then review the computer generated design proposal via Avant’s online platform.
 The dentist can make on-the-spot alterations with assistance from an Avant technician while the patient is in the room.

 Following design approval, Avant prints a suck-down template or a putty key that fits over the patient’s teeth as a temporary trial.
 If no further alterations are required, Avant manufactures and colour matches the veneers, crowns, bridges or implants as per the specifications in the design proposal.

 Dr Stacey says this process enables patients to get a good visualisation of the cosmetic treatment, and helps to close the sale.

 “We can get Avant to do a digital smile mockup on a few days turnaround, get the patient back in and that usually motivates them to go ahead with the cosmetic work,” he says.
 “If you don’t have a scanner, you’re looking at an x-ray which doesn’t mean anything to patients.”